Vietnam.vn - Nền tảng quảng bá Việt Nam

 Women do 2.5 times more unpaid care work than men

-According to the Vietnam Women Entrepreneurs Council, women around the world shoulder a greater burden of unpaid care work than men.
-In the Asia-Pacific region, women do, on average, 2.5 times more unpaid care work than men.
+According to the Vietnam Women Entrepreneurs Council, around the world women shoulder a greater burden of unpaid care work than men.
+In the Asia- Pacific region, women do on average 2.5 times more unpaid care work than men.
 Vietnamese women spend nearly twice as much time on housework as men.

 Caregiving responsibilities are one of the main reasons for women’s limited participation in the labour market.
 Lack of care services forces women to take up precarious, unstable jobs or even to quit their jobs.
-In addition, paid care work is often undertaken by women, most of whom are migrants, with poor working conditions, low wages and limited social and labour protection.
+In addition, paid caregiving work is often undertaken by women, most of whom are migrants, with poor working conditions, low wages and limited social and labour protection.

 The care economy is not only the economic sector related to the provision of care services (paid and unpaid) to people including children, women, the elderly, the sick, the disabled... but also plays an important role in maintaining the functioning of society.